Rumbling Bridge: The bridge

 The "lower" bridge, without parapets, was built in 1713 by William Gray, a mason from Saline.
 It is 22 ft long, 11 ft wide, and 86 ft above the average water level.

 The second bridge or Upper Arch (120 ft above the river) was constructed 34 ft above it in 1816 and gave it an easier gradient by removing the steep slope down to the old bridge.
 On 18 March that year there was "the greatest flood ever heard of or seen in Kinross; all the burns were brimfull".
 On 13 August, "a smart shock of earthquake was felt throughout Kinross at 11 o'clock at night.
 Plates rattled on shelves; chairs moved about and were thrown over; beds shook, &c."
 There was also a "wet and late harvest" during which there was snow on four occasions from 5 to 6 in deep.

-The river

-Unlike the Rumbling Bridge over the River Braan near Dunkeld, the River Devon cannot be canoed.
-There is a good, well maintained path round the upper gorge built by the armed forces.
-About 350 yd above the bridges is the Devil's Mill waterfall.
-At the Devil's Mill, the river runs through a rocky channel into a deep basin, descending into a cavity beneath where the rushing of water produces a sound which the 1838 guidebook The Scottish Tourist compares to "that made by the machinery of a mill in motion".
-The best view of it is from the south bank.

-Scenery

-The footpath east from here leads through to the Crook of Devon.
-From west of the Rumbling Bridge there is no safe path although an 1838 guidebook The Scottish Tourist says that "the best view of the finely wooded cliffs connected by the Rumbling Bridge, is from a gentle eminence immediately below and opposite to it, upon the north bank.
-The river, both above and below, bounding from rock to rock, each forming a little cataract, creates a constant tumbling noise; hence the name of the Rumbling Bridge.
-From the clefts in the face of the rock grow bushes and trees, among which daws and hawks nestle, and from these they are incessantly sporting, thereby giving a pleasing animation to the scene."
+Deaths